 - Choose safety over style.
 Keeping the tables a certain width apart or adding space for wheelchairs ensures that everyone is comfortable and well taken care of no matter what.

 At the end of the day, there’s no such thing as a bad seating chart for a wedding.
-It may take some clever planning, but using tools like Social Tables easy event seating chart tool can help keep you and the whole team organized.

 Maria is a freelance writer specializing in B2B SaaS, technology, and events.